-To perform a scheduled upgrade from Storage Manager version 7.xx, through version 9.12 to Storage Manager 9.14 on machines that are running Windows 2000, perform the following procedure:
+To perform a scheduled upgrade from Storage Manager version 7.xx, through version 9.12 to Storage Manager 9.16 on machines that are running Windows 2000, perform the following procedure: I 1.
+Click Start → Programs → Administrative Tools → Services.
+The Services window opens.
+2. Shut down node B.

-- Click Start → Programs → Administrative Tools → Services.
-The Services window opens. - 2.
-Shut down node B. - 3.
-From node A, uninstall the components from the previous version of the storage management software.
-To uninstall the storage management software for Storage Manager see "Uninstalling storage management software components" on page 138.
+3. From node A, uninstall the components from the previous version of the storage management software.
+To uninstall the previous version of Storage Manager, see "Uninstalling storage management software components" on page 138.